AndyThirtover/IllustratorScripts/README.md

 Linear and Log versions are here.

-You'll need to use the Adobe 'ExtendScript toolkit' to run these.
+For CS6 You'll need to use the Adobe 'ExtendScript toolkit' to run these.

+With Illustrator 2019 you can use the File->Script [Other Script] menu to run this.